phamduclong2101/VSL-Pose-Estimation/README.md

 ## About

-This project leverages Google's MediaPipe library to perform pose estimation on webcam feed.
+This project leverages Google's MediaPipe library to perform pose estimation on a webcam feed.

-It then builds a simple classification model using the data coming from pose estimation to classify simple sign language signals.
+It then builds an LSTM model using the data from the pose estimation to classify Vietnamese sign language signals
 ## How to use the code

 **Note**: You can already run the project at is with the collected data and trained model, but you can collect and train a model of your own using the following steps: